holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/00_onboarding/lesson_plan.md

     - Trip to office
 - Field trip to CS office
     - Practice pushing in chairs and cleaning up before leaving
+    - Show them where office is
+    - Come find me if have any questions
 - Have fill out `Onboarding Questionnaire`
     - Hand out colored pencils
 - Time to leave